 Freshman/Transfer Orientation (WOW – Welcome to Ouachita’s World)

 All freshmen and transfer students receive a Tiger for Life t-shirt — their very first official Ouachita wear.
 They hear about the legacy of donors on campus and why it’s so important to be grateful to those donors and why it’s important to give back as alumni.

 Tiger for Life Week (Fall Semester)

 Students participate in a week of gratitude, including “Bowing Day,” where all campus buildings are wrapped in purple ribbon signifying a donor’s provision.
 Students wear purple ribbons signifying that they benefit from gifts to Ouachita.

 Donor Appreciation Day (Spring Semester)

 Students compete in a talent show, sponsored by campus clubs and organizations.
-All proceeds benefit the Ouachita Annual Fund.
+All proceeds benefit the Ouachita Cornerstone Fund.

 All graduating seniors are encouraged to pledge $50 as their “Senior Class Gift.”
 In 2011, the classes began splitting their gift between paying for the Senior Walk and giving their first gift to the Ouachita Cornerstone Fund.
 The class of 2015 gave over $5,000 in first-time pledges to the Cornerstone Fund!